Omaha's pro-police rally had uninvited guests — members of Nebraska Proud Boys

 Simi conducts research for the National Counterterrorism, Innovation, Technology and Education Center based at the University of Nebraska at Omaha.
 He also taught at UNO.

-He said the Proud Boys are part of a new generation of far-right extremists that focus heavily on optics.
+He said the Proud Boys are part of a new generation of far-right extremists who focus heavily on optics.
 They want to look like patriots and nationalists, Simi said.

 Proud Boys frequently attend political events, including rallies for President Donald Trump.
 Roger Stone, a longtime Trump confidante whose sentence the president recently commuted, has been photographed with members of the group.